GMTV

-GMTV (an initialism for Good Morning Television), now legally known as ITV Breakfast Broadcasting Limited, was the name of the national ITV breakfast television contractor/licensee, broadcasting in the United Kingdom from 1 January 1993 to 3 September 2010.
+GMTV (an initialism for Good Morning Television), now legally known as ITV Breakfast Limited, was the name of the national ITV breakfast television contractor/licensee, broadcasting in the United Kingdom from 1 January 1993 to 3 September 2010.
 It became a wholly owned subsidiary of ITV plc in November 2009.
 Shortly after, ITV plc announced the programme would end.
 The final edition of GMTV was broadcast on 3 September 2010.

 GMTV transmitted daily from 6 am with GMTV's weekday breakfast magazine programme GMTV broadcasting until 8:25 (9:25 on Friday), followed by GMTV with Lorraine (Monday to Thursday), until the regional ITV franchises took over at 9:25 am.
 In later years, the switchover was practically seamless and the station was 'surrounded' in the most part by ITV Network continuity on either side of transmission.
 Consequently, most viewers perceived GMTV simply as a programme on ITV; however, until the complete buyout by ITV plc., it was essentially an independent broadcaster with its own news-gathering operation, sales and management teams and in-house production team.
 GMTV also broadcast its own children's programmes, independent from CITV until Boohbah was cross-promoted on both sides, with different credits for each.

 History

 Creation

-GMTV won the licence for the breakfast Channel 3 franchise from 1993, outbidding the previous licence holder, TV-am, in the 1991 franchise round for £34 million.
-The station was backed by LWT, STV, Disney, and the Guardian Media Group.
+By 1990 TV-am, the ITV breakfast television franchise holder, was among the most profitable television stations in the world.
+Its success attracted rivals in the 1991 ITV franchise auctions.
+GMTV outbid TV-am in the auction with £34 million.
+It was backed by LWT, STV, Disney, and the Guardian Media Group.
 GMTV promised a 'cheerful morning and with more information' - termed the 'F-factor'.
 A new children's news bulletin was to be broadcast at 7:20 am every morning, while at 8:50 am during the week, a new female-led format was also planned.
 Carlton bought a 20% stake in the consortium in November 1991.
 GMTV was originally intended to be called 'Sunrise Television', but as Sky News' breakfast programming also went by that name (and did so until 2019), Sky protested, resulting in the change of name.

 In May 1992, GMTV was criticised after unveiling its plans for a more family orientated format with business and city news being dropped.
 Director of Programmes Lis Howell stated:

 The structure of the programme will be fundamentally different from TV-am.
 It will be a rolling programme, with two presenters in which the news will be long or as short as the news dictates.
 It's in a sense a news programme but it's a very soft news agenda, although if there is a big story we will ditch everything and cover it better than TV-am would have.

 GMTV also turned down an offer from David Frost to continue with his Sunday morning programme, instead choosing to introduce a new leisure programme about family matters, as it believed 'TV-am flung its audience away on Sundays'.